MohammadYasar/MohammadYasar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I'm Samin, a Ph.D. candidate in Computer Engineering at the University of Virginia, Charlottesville.
 My research focuses on creating algorithms that enable AI agents to collaborate effectively with humans.
-In my Ph.D., I've specialized in developing generative models to understand human actions and using these models to enhance robotic decision-making.
+In my Ph.D.
+I've specialized in developing generative models to understand human actions and using these models to enhance robotic decision-making.

 I obtained my BSc in Electrical and Electronic Engineering from BRAC University.
 Before pursuing my Ph.D., I spent two years at MGH Group Bangladesh as a Strategic Planning Analyst.
 <!--